Sykes’s Nightjar is one of the prizes on the tour. Photo: Paul Holt

 Gujarat, even by Indian standards, has a particularly ancient and tumultuous history.
 It has suffered numerous foreign incursions, hosted frequent battles and been ruled by innumerable cultures.
 The State was also an early point of contact with the west and the first British commercial outpost in India was in Gujarat.
 It boasts some massively varied environments - a 1600 kilometre coastline which is inundated every year, first by tremendous monsoon tidal surges and later by the monsoon rains themselves and yet inland the State remains very dry with some superb desert areas, whilst elsewhere extensive grasslands can be found.

 For those with a sense of adventure, Gujarat offers a true wildlife experience and one that perfectly complements our other tours to the Indian subcontinent.
+For those who wish, our short tour India: Forest Owlet in Maharashtra can be taken as a pre-tour extension.

 Day 1: The tour begins in Ahmedabad, one of India’s more vibrant State capitals.
 On arrival we’ll transfer to a nearby hotel for the rest of the night.
 Night in Ahmedabad.